 In my personal opinion, the age of the dog should only be a small part of the bigger picture.
 There are indeed other factors that you will need to consider other than age.
 True enough; puppies below 6 months of age might not be suited for e-collar training as they might not be adequately developed to appreciate training processes as well as the corrections that come with the e-collars.
 More importantly, there are several other factors that you should be mindful of when you start the e-collar training in your dog.Age of dog

 The age of the dog should be the first indication that you should look out for when you want to start e-collar training.
 For starters, we completely agree that dogs below the age of 6 months should not be exposed to e-collars.
-This is because, atthe young age, they might not have the ability to receive training or to receive the various types of stimulation.Dog’s temperament
+This is because, at the young age, they might not have the ability to understand the various types of stimulation correctly.
+Before 6 months you can focus more on clicker or whistle training.
+It will be a good base before e-collar classes.Dog’s temperament

 Apart from the age of the dog, you should look deeper into the dog’s temperament.
 This is one aspect that most dog owners ignore, which will have a disastrous effect on your dog should events go awry.